Sierra Vista has a rich history going back to the establishment of Fort Huachuca in the late 19th century.

 loading...

-Today, families settle in Sierra Vista, and many folks return to the area to retire.
-It's hard to imagine Calvary soldiers whooping it up in what is now the West End, but it's part of the history of the old West and Cochise County.
+These days, families settle in Sierra Vista, and many folks return to the area to retire.
+It's hard to imagine Cavalry soldiers whooping it up in what is now the West End, but it's part of the history of the old West and Cochise County.

 Sources: Sierra Vista History Blog | Britannica | Wikipedia | City of Sierra Vista | Townsquare Publications